Man arrested after Fort Smith shooting

-FORT SMITH -- A man was arrested Thursday in connection with the shooting death of a woman, according to police.
+FORT SMITH -- A man was arrested Thursday in connection with the fatal shooting of a woman, according to police.

 Police found Jessica Ann Chavez, 32, dead in a bedroom of the apartment.

 Detectives identified Ervin Eduardo Nafate Ruiz, 24, as the suspect in the case.
-He was arrested in connection with first-degree murder by the Poteau (Okla.) police after Fort Smith police spread information on the case to other law enforcement agencies in the area.
+He was arrested in connection with first-degree murder by the Poteau, Okla., police after Fort Smith police disseminated information on the case to law enforcement agencies in the area.

 Ervin Eduardo Nafate Ruiz